-We have been producing a strain of spirulina microalgae marketed as Hawaiian Spirulina Pacifica® since 1984.
-Hawaiian Spirulina Pacifica® represents approximately 39% of our net sales in the fiscal year ended March 31, 2020.
-Hawaiian Spirulina Pacifica® provides a plant-based, highly absorbable source of protein, natural beta-carotene, mixed carotenoids, B vitamins, gamma linolenic acid, essential amino acids and other phytonutrients.
+We have been producing a strain of spirulina microalgae marketed as Hawaiian Spirulina Pacifica[®] since 1984.
+Hawaiian Spirulina Pacifica[®] represents approximately 46% of our net sales in the fiscal year ended March 31, 2021.
+Hawaiian Spirulina Pacifica[®] provides a plant-based, highly absorbable source of protein, natural beta-carotene, mixed carotenoids, B vitamins, gamma linolenic acid, essential amino acids and other phytonutrients.

 Hawaiian Spirulina Pacifica® is produced in two forms: powder and tablets.
-Powder is used as an ingredient in nutritional supplements and health beverages; tablets are consumed as a daily dietary supplement.
-Both forms are sold as raw material ingredients in bulk quantities, as packaged consumer products under the Nutrex Hawaii label and as private label consumer packaged products.
+Powder is used as an ingredient in dietary supplements and health beverages.
+Powder and tablets are consumed as a daily dietary supplement.
+Both forms are sold in bulk quantities and as packaged consumer products under the Nutrex Hawaii label and as private label consumer packaged products.

 Hawaiian Spirulina Pacifica® is GRAS for addition to a variety of foods as determined by the United States Food and Drug Administration.
-Our all natural Hawaiian Spirulina Pacifica® is cultivated without the use of herbicides or pesticides, is non-GMO and is certified Kosher by Organized Kashrus Laboratories of Brooklyn, New York and certified Halal by the Islamic Food and Nutrition Council of America.
+Our all natural Hawaiian Spirulina Pacifica® is cultivated without the use of herbicides or pesticides, is Non-GMO Project verified, is certified Kosher by Organized Kashrus Laboratories of Brooklyn, New York and is certified Halal by the Islamic Food and Nutrition Council of America.
+Hawaiian Spirulina Pacifica® holds additional independent third-party quality certifications including: Gluten Intolerance Group's Gluten Free, Detox Project Glyphosate Free, and is certified Vegan through Vegan.org.
+It also holds the highest, Class A safety rating from the Dietary Supplement Information Expert Committee (DSI-EC) of the United States Pharmacopeia.

-Our Hawaiian Spirulina Pacifica® is cultivated in a combination of fresh water and a metered amount of nutrient-rich deep ocean water (containing essential trace elements), drawn from a depth of 2,000 feet below sea level.
+Our Hawaiian Spirulina Pacifica[®] is cultivated in a combination of fresh water and a metered amount of nutrient-rich deep ocean water (containing essential trace elements), drawn from a depth of 2,000 feet below sea level.
 This water mixture is supplemented with other major required nutrients.
 We recycle fresh water in our spirulina production process where possible and continue to explore further recycling opportunities.